English Department Faculty

 LING 3015 - Intro to Editing and Publishing

-Suzanne Black (Ph.D., University of Michigan), came to Oneonta in Fall 2008 after several years teaching in Indiana and Minnesota.
-She teaches courses in modern world literature, professional writing, and composition.
+Suzanne Black (Ph.D., University of Michigan) came to Oneonta in Fall 2008 after working in Indiana and Minnesota.
+She teaches courses in modern world and British literature, professional writing, and composition.
 In addition to her background in French and comparative literature, she has an undergraduate degree in chemistry and experience as a grant writer.

 Martin Christiansen